hlhartley/terminal-commander/README.md

 - Enzyme

 ## Acknowledgements
-- Recognized as a top student-created app for the project[Memoize](http://frontend.turing.io/projects/memoize.html) at Turing School of Software and Design
+- Recognized as a "successful student-created app" for the project [Memoize](http://frontend.turing.io/projects/memoize.html) at Turing School of Software and Design
 - Asked to create a short Try Turing promotional video demo-ing my app as well as explaining the Frontend and Backend aspects of the project